byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 The operating system (OS) plays a crucial role in managing threads

 - The OS provides system calls for **creating and terminating threads**.
-When a thread is created, the OS scheduler is responsible for **deciding which thread to run and for how long**.
+When a thread is created, the he OS scheduler is responsible for **deciding which thread to run and for how long**.
 Different scheduling algorithms have different priorities (e.g., fairness, responsiveness, throughput).

 - The OS provides mechanisms for **thread synchronization** (e.g., mutexes, semaphores, condition).